fritz007x/skyy_facial_recognition/README.md

 ### Testing with Webcam Capture Tool

-For interactive testing and demonstration, use the webcam capture tool:
+For interactive testing and demonstration, use the webcam capture tool.

+**IMPORTANT:** Open a NEW terminal (Terminal 2) while keeping the MCP server running in Terminal 1.

+**Run the webcam tool (Terminal 2):**
 ```bash
 # Activate virtual environment
 facial_mcp_py311\Scripts\activate  # Windows